 Source: Huntington Ingalls Industries, Newsroom: Aircraft Carrier Inactivation

-The proposal to use a civilian shipyard created a bureaucratic quandry.
+The proposal to use a civilian shipyard created a bureaucratic challenge.
 The US Navy argued that the oversight of scrapping a nuclear warship at a private shipyard was the responsibility of the Nuclear Regulatory Commission, which dealt with civilian activities involving nuclear material.
 The Nuclear Regulatory Commission argued the Naval Reactors office of the US Navy had responsibility for scrapping the USS Enterprise, noting that the Navy had already handled 130 reactors taken from nuclear-powered submarines and cruisers.7

 Virginia is an "Agreement State" with the Nuclear Regulatory Commission.
 The civilians in the Virginia Department of Health's Radiological Health Program would have to regulate how the highly-classified nuclear reactor components would be disassembled safely.8

 The inactivation of the USS Enterprise at the Newport News Shipbuilding facility was completed in 2018.
-The hulk was still stored there when the US Navy issued the Envirnmental Impact Statement on dismantlement in 2023, choosing to have a commercial shiptard perform the task.
+The hulk was still stored there when the US Navy issued the Environmental Impact Statement on dismantlement in 2023, choosing to have a commercial shipyard perform the task.
 The US Navy planned for the commercial shipyard to cut up the eight reactor compartments and transport the low level radioactive waste in 440 container express (CONEX) boxes to one or more licensed commercial disposal sites in Texas, Utah, and South Carolina.9

 in 2018, the Government Accountability Office summarized the costs and time required for decommissioning the USS Enterprise